phip1611/rust-inline-assembly-examples/README.md

 via `inline assembly`.
 It shows examples for the deprecated `llvm_asm!`-macro and the **newer** `asm!`-macro [0].
 See Code for comments.

+This example was tested with Rust 1.54 nightly.

 ## Interesting Links
 [0] https://blog.rust-lang.org/inside-rust/2020/06/08/new-inline-asm.html \
 [1] https://en.wikipedia.org/wiki/X86_assembly_language#Syntax \